stclaird/cloud-iam-self-serve/README.md

 The tool will need to run as a user or service account that has AWS IAM permissions enough to manage CRUD on IAM users.
 These permssions are referred to as an IAM deployer role in this document.
 Set up or identify an existing user and

-_NOTE_

 ### 2. IAM Deployer Role

-Create an IAM role named `AWSSelfServeDeployer` in each AWS account you want to manage with this tool:
+Create an IAM role named `AWSSelfServeDeployer` (for example) in each AWS account you want to manage with this tool:

 You can do this with Terraform, CLI or Cloud Console.
 The following examples shows this done via the AWS CLI.